 - Only for the owner to whom the permit is issued.
 A permit cannot be transferred to another owner.
-If the owner is a corporation, a change in ownership will occur when control of at least 50% of the stock of the corporation is transferred to a new owner. - Only for a single location, except where an owner operates two or more restaurants or other businesses within the same building.
-That owner may, in the owner's discretion, operate some or all these businesses under the same permit.
+If the owner is a corporation, a change in ownership will occur when control of at least 50% of the corporation's stock is transferred to a new owner. - Only for a single location, except where an owner operates two or more restaurants or other businesses within the same building.
+At the owner's discretion, that owner may operate some or all of these businesses under the same permit.
 The permit cannot be transferred to another location.
-A permit is valid for all decks, patios, and other outdoor serving areas that are contiguous to the exterior of the building in which the business is located and that are operated by the business.
+A permit is valid for all decks, patios, and other outdoor serving areas contiguous to the exterior of the building in which the business is located and operated by the business.